NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     # Update Notification
     new_version_emails = true

 Note that some of the above settings are imaginary and is provided as an example.
-So, they might not work for you and you should adjust them according to your environment, or do not override the defualt ones at all.
+So, they might not work for you and you should adjust them according to your environment, or do not override the default ones at all.

 If you are running a multi-site setup you have to create another file named <code>config/multisite.yml</code>.
 First take a look at <code>config/multisite.yml.production-sample</code> to get an idea of what its contents look like: